kwonus/Quelle/Quelle-AVX.md

    - The syntax is verified prior to applying the statement label.
 2. Macro definitions exclude export directives
    - Any portion of the statement that contains > is incompatible with a macro definition
-3. Macro definitions exclude print directives
+3. Macro definitions exclude output directives
    - Any portion of the statement that contains [ ] is incompatible with a macro definition
 4. The statement cannot represent an explicit action:
    - Only implicit actions are permitted in a labelled statement.